All Episodes

 Feeling let down by Republicans this year, then join the millions of true conservatives who have become cut and run conservatives and sit this one out.

-If you're unhappy with anything the president House or Senate has done in the last two, four or twelve years, and show your patriotism by teaching them all a lesson they won't forget.
+If you're unhappy with anything the president, house, or senate has done in the last two, four, or 12 years, then show your patriotism by teaching them all a lesson they won't forget.

 And wait until you like everything Republicans do before you ever vote again.